1984 San Luis Obispo mid-air collision: Aftermath

-The wreckage of both aircraft were completely destroyed in the accident and post-crash fire.
-An investigation into the accident concluded that the cause lay with the pilots of both aircraft for flying under Visual flight rules as opposed to Instrument flight rules, which would have alerted the Air traffic controllers of the imminent collision and could have therefore warned the planes to take evasive action.
-A radio frequency that both planes transmitted, could've also prevented the accident.
-However Flight 628's pilots only monitered the frequency for the first 5 miles (8 km) of the journey before turning their attention back to the flight.
-This proved to be too short to pick up the transmission from the approaching Commander.
-Because neither aircraft were flying under Instrument flight rules, no air traffic controllers had their attention turned towards the two airplanes.
-Despite the clear skies and the head-on direction both planes were flying at, the Beechcraft would have only noticed the Commander about 10 seconds before the collision, while the commander would've only seen the Beechcraft about 6 to 8 seconds before the collision.
-Investigators with the NTSB concluded that the timeframe the pilots of both aircraft were given to avoid each other after they had spotted oneanother, wasn't enough to avoid the collision.
+Both aircraft were completely destroyed in the accident and post-crash fires.
+Investigators with the National Transportation Safety Board (NTSB) attributed the accident to the decisions of the pilots of both aircraft to fly under visual flight rules; had the pilots flown under instrument flight rules (IFR), air traffic control would have been warned of the imminent collision and could have instructed the pilots to take evasive action.
+A contributing factor was the failure of the pilots of Flight 628 to monitor local aviation radio transmissions; the pilots only monitored the appropriate radio frequency for the first 5 mi of the journey, and therefore did not pick up transmissions from the approaching Commander.
+Because neither aircraft was flying IFR, air traffic controllers were not closely monitoring the aircraft flight paths.
+Despite clear skies and the head-on direction both planes were flying, the Beechcraft pilots would have only noticed the Commander about 10 seconds before the collision, while the Commander pilots would have only seen the Beechcraft about 6 to 8 seconds before the collision.
+The NTSB concluded that the time available to take evasive action was inadequate to avoid the collision.